Seasonal Guide

 AQI RangeLevelWhat to Do

-0–50GoodNo restrictions.
+0–50GoodNo limits.
 Windows open, outdoor exercise fine.

 Track current AQI at airnow.gov or your local weather app.
 For real-time indoor readings, see our guide to the best air quality monitors.

-PM2.5 vs PM0.1 — The Two Particles That Matter
+PM2.5 vs PM0.1, The Two Particles That Matter

 PM2.5